4 things to consider if downsizing is part of your financial plan for retirement

 1. Have you planned carefully how much money you think downsizing your home might give you?
 Have you factored in all the moving costs and fees involved in selling and buying or renting?
 Aim to get a few quotes from an estate agent so you understand the costs involved.

-3. If you’re moving to a smaller home, be sure that it’ll provide all the amenities that you’ve grown accustomed to.
+3. If you’re moving to a smaller home, be sure that it’ll provide all the amenities that you're used to.
 And if not, will losing those features impact your retirement lifestyle?

 4. Renting a property can sound like a good option.
 But it could mean moving frequently and paying high rents, as prices have increased considerably for tenants with rental properties in short supply.
 If you’re thinking of renting, have you checked prices in your area?
 The monthly cost of renting may be more than you think.